canada-ca/blog-dto/_posts/2020-03-06-new-design-system.md

 > A design system is a collection of flexible and reusable design and code elements, supported by research and clear guidelines.
 It gives teams the building blocks they need to design their online presence in a way that supports task success and trust among users.

-In other words, a design system should make it <b>easier</b> and <b>faster</b> to design effective content within a coherent digital experience.
+In other words, a design system should make it **easier** and **faster** to design effective content within a coherent digital experience.

 Design systems usually include: